awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

 For more information about these settings, see [ Data validation task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.DataValidation.md)\.

+For an example of `ValidationSettings` task settings in a JSON file, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.

 ## Replication task statistics<a name="CHAP_Validating.TaskStatistics"></a>

 When data validation is enabled, AWS DMS provides the following statistics at the table level: